Bufotenin: Names

 Bufotenin, or bufotenine, is also known by the names 5-hydroxy-N,N-dimethyltryptamine (5-HO-DMT), N,N-dimethyl-5-hydroxytryptamine, dimethylserotonin, and mappine, among others.

 Recreational use

 Bufotenin has been encountered as a recreational drug in forensic samples, for instance in New York City.

 Legal status

 Australia

 Bufotenin is classified as a Schedule I controlled substance according to the Criminal Code Regulations of the Government of the Commonwealth of Australia.
 It is also listed as a Schedule 9 substance under the Poisons Standard (October 2015).
 A schedule 9 drug is outlined in the Poisons Act 1964 as "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO."

 Under the Misuse of Drugs Act 1981 6.0 g is determined to be enough for court of trial and 2.0 g is considered intent to sell and supply.

+Canada

+Bufotenin is not an explicitly nor implicitly controlled substance in Canada as of 2025.